Honour (TV series)

-Honour is a two-part British television drama, depicting the investigation into the real-life disappearance and murder of honour killing victim Banaz Mahmod.
+Honour is a two-part British television drama series, depicting the investigation into the real-life disappearance and murder of honour killing victim Banaz Mahmod.

 Gwyneth Hughes created the screenplay using the first-hand experiences of key figures from the real case including Bekhal Mahmod, Nawzad Gelly and Caroline Goode, who acted as consultant.
-Nazir Afzal, CPS assistant Chief Crown Prosecutor when Banaz's case was brought to trial, was the production’s legal consultant.
+Nazir Afzal, CPS assistant Chief Crown Prosecutor when Banaz's case was brought to trial, was the production's legal consultant.

 Starring Keeley Hawes as DCI Caroline Goode the drama was commissioned by ITV, directed by Richard Laxton and produced by Hera Pictures in association with Buddy Club Productions.
 It first aired on ITV on 28 and 29 September 2020.

 Plot

 Rahmat Suleimani reports his 20-year-old girlfriend, Banaz Mahmod, as a missing person; newly promoted DCI, Caroline Goode, heads Team 16 of the London Metropolitan Police Homicide and Serious Crime Command in the ensuing search.

-While Banaz's parents insist Banaz is not missing, her phone hasn't been used and there's been no movement on her bank account.
-It soon transpires that Banaz had been in contact with the police repeatedly in the preceding months; she'd even left a note with her local police station listing several men, including her uncle Ari Mahmod, who she claimed were planning to kill her, but she had not been taken seriously.
-Rahmat confirms that he and Banaz have been threatened with death because they'd been seen kissing and their relationship was deemed inappropriate; he claimed the threats were initiated by Ari Mahmod, and had been reported to the police two days before Banaz went missing.
+While Banaz's parents insist Banaz is not missing, her phone hasn't been used and there have been no transactions in her bank account.
+It soon transpires that Banaz had been in contact with the police repeatedly in the preceding months; she had even left a note with her local police station listing several men, including her uncle Ari Mahmod, who she claimed were planning to kill her but she had not been taken seriously.
+Rahmat confirms that he and Banaz have been threatened with death because they'd been seen kissing and their relationship was deemed improper; he claimed the threats were initiated by Ari Mahmod and had been reported to the police two days before Banaz went missing.

 Police appeal for information but are met with silence, Banaz's family and the wider Kurdish community close ranks and two of the men from Banaz's list have already fled to Iraq.
 DC Sarah Raymond discovers that Banaz has an elder sister, Bekhal, who is estranged from the Mahmod family, she ran away from home to avoid a forced marriage and to escape the threats and violence she endured when she rebelled.
 Bekhal later divulges that, after she left home, her brother had attempted to kill her and had been paid by their father to do it.

-One of the missing key suspects, Mohammed Hama, comes out of hiding and attends the police station.
-He's arrested and while in custody his telephone calls are recorded; Nawzad Gelly translates the content and informs DCI Goode that Hama is openly boasting about how Banaz was raped, killed and her body disposed of.
+One of the missing suspects, Mohammed Hama, comes out of hiding and attends the police station.
+He is arrested and while in custody his telephone calls are recorded; Nawzad Gelly translates the content and informs DCI Goode that Hama is openly boasting about how Banaz was raped, killed and her body disposed of.